 If you find yourself in the enviable position of having the money to spend on a dedicated backup shelter, you are a lucky soul indeed.
 Still, with some planning and prioritized action, it is possible for most people make this a reality (notice I mentioned the word "prioritized").

 Nifty idea for a little room heater.
 And it does work!
 It got above zero today, so I went out to the greenhouse and dug through my terra cotta pots.
 And I didn't have a rectangular tin pan, so I grabbed a tin coffee can to play with.
-I think … [Read more...] about Heat a Room on Pennies A Day
+I think it would definitely work better with what he did as … [Read more...] about Heat a Room on Pennies A Day

 Bev's Note: Inexpensive housing for a BOL, but these are also great for extra storage!
 As the housing market begins to improve, the costs of buying a home for a young couple or a first-time homeowner may become too high for some.
-Those who are … [Read more...] about From Truck Trailer To New Home
+Those who are looking for a way to minimize the costs of a house, … [Read more...] about From Truck Trailer To New Home

 Emergency Lighting By “The Coach” Editor-At-Large Editor’s Note: I do NOT receive any financial compensation from any company or product that I mention in any of my articles.
 I only state what has or has not worked for me.
-Many times the … [Read more...] about Emergency Lighting
+Many times the electrical power goes out, sometimes during a … [Read more...] about Emergency Lighting

 Always Think About Layers by Jason It is no secret that wearing layers of clothing is a very sensible idea, especially if you are going to be exposed to the elements.
-It can also be a great benefit if you are going to be going from warm to cold and … [Read more...] about Guest Post: Always Think About Layers
+It can also be a great benefit if you are going to be going from warm to cold and all points in between in a short space of time … [Read more...] about Guest Post: Always Think About Layers